 While AI is being developed to evolve human capabilities as well as create content faster and easier than humans can, its content is not without biases and limitations in terms of accuracy.

-Even though it’s still in its developmental stages, using advanced AI tools like Chat GPT3, you will realize that some of your outputs are subject to error and biases.
+Even though it’s still in its developmental stages, using advanced AI tools like Chat GPT4, you will realize that some of your outputs are subject to certain error and biases.

-Again, although the tool is touted as having huge potential in being useful as a writing tool for academic researches, ChatGPT in particular does bring up inaccurate or unreliable citations in its research results.
+Again, although the tool is touted as having huge potential in being useful as a writing tool for academic researches, earlier versions of AI tools like ChatGPT in particular did bring up inaccurate or unreliable citations in its research results.

 As a matter of fact, Artificial intelligence has brought with it a lot of innovation in the writing and creative space.
 However, instead of replacing writers and creative, AI has made writing easier for writers and creatives.